Buckwheat: Upholstery filling

-Buckwheat hulls are used as filling for a variety of upholstered goods, including pillows and zafu.
+Buckwheat hulls are used as filling for a variety of upholstered goods, including pillows.
 The hulls are durable and do not insulate or reflect heat as much as synthetic filling.
 They are sometimes marketed as an alternative natural filling to feathers for those with allergies.
 However, medical studies to measure the health effects of pillows manufactured with unprocessed and uncleaned hulls concluded that such buckwheat pillows do contain higher levels of a potential allergen that may trigger asthma in susceptible individuals than do new synthetic-filled pillows.